Delay on broadcast erasure channels under random linear combinations: Model and notation

-Under RLC, the transmitter forms in each time slot a new random linear combination of the $c$ packets, with coefficients generated uniformly at random from a finite or infinite field of size $d$, namely $\{0,\ldots,d-1\}$.
-Each combination of packets is then broadcast to the receivers, and a receiver is able to decode all $c$ packets in the block once it has received any $c$ linearly independent combinations (say, by inverting the corresponding full-rank submatrix of combination coefficients).
-The block delay under RLC is the number of time slots until all receivers have decoded all $c$ packets.
+Under RLC, the transmitter forms in each time slot a new random linear combination of the $c$ (original, information) packets, with coefficients generated uniformly at random from a finite or infinite field of size $d$, namely $\{0,\ldots,d-1\}$.
+This combination of packets (i.e., the encoded packet) is then broadcast to the receivers; the block delay under RLC is the number of time slots until all receivers have decoded all $c$ packets.
+In particular, each receiver is able to recover the packets after receiving $c$ linearly independent combinations.
+This is because $c$ receptions are required for the matrix of coding vectors, formed by stacking the vectors of coefficients used in each combination, to have full rank, and therefore to be invertible \cite{HoMed2006,HoLun2008,Fra2011}.
+To be sure, these coefficients constitute a source of overhead not found in UT, but this overhead can be amortized by scaling the packet size.
+Alternately, so-called ``non-coherent network coding'', using the concept of vector space or subspace coding \cite{KoeKsc2008}, ameliorates the need for the coefficients to be incorporated in the packet header.
+At any rate, our interest lies in the delay and not in the packet encoding overhead, and as such we ignore the RLC overhead relative to UT.